orsonteodoro/gcf2/README.md

 It is important to re-emerge these packages so some of these can be CFI protected.
 This can be achieved if logging is enabled.

+1. First run `./gen_pkg_lists.sh`

-1. First, grab the packages that were temporary LTO disabled:
+2. Next, grab the packages that were temporary LTO disabled:

 ```Shell
 #!/bin/bash